 Sharing your living space with a complete stranger may not sound like an ideal situation but it can be a lifesaver when finances are tight.
-Taking on a roommate is a smart move if you’re looking to cut down on your housing and utility costs but there are certain pitfalls that go along with communal living.
-In addition to navigating the rules about chores, socializing and personal boundaries you also have to figure out how to make it work financially.
+Taking on a roommate is a smart move if you’re looking to save money and you can’t afford to buy a house.
+But there are certain pitfalls that go along with communal living.
+In addition to navigating the rules about chores, socializing and personal boundaries, you’ll also have to figure out how to make it work financially.
 If you’re worried about a money miscommunication with your new roomie, here are some things you can do to keep conflicts to a minimum.

 1. Feel Them Out Financially

-When you’re interviewing potential roommate candidates it’s important to find someone whose personality meshes well with yours but you should also be on the lookout for someone who’s a good fit financially.
+When you’re interviewing potential roommate candidates it’s important to find someone whose personality meshes well with yours but it’s best to also be on the lookout for someone who’s a good fit financially.

 Asking general questions about their income, career goals and attitudes about money can help you find someone who’s on the same page.